arangodb/arangodb/Documentation/Books/Manual/Architecture/DeploymentModes/ActiveFailover/Architecture.md

 In contrast to the normal behaviour of a single-server instance, the Active-Failover mode will change the behaviour of ArangoDB in some situations.

 The _Follower_ will _always_ deny write requests from client applications.
-Starting from ArangoDB 3.4 read requests are _only_ permitted if the requests is marked with the `X-Arango-Allow-Dirty-Read` header, otherwise they are denied too.
+Starting from ArangoDB 3.4 read requests are _only_ permitted if the requests is marked with the `X-Arango-Allow-Dirty-Read: true` header, otherwise they are denied too.
 Only the replication itself is allowed to access the follower's data until the follower becomes a new _Leader_ (should a _failover_ happen).